-Jackass Creek is a remote location with a very small tidal inlet within Sinkyone Wilderness State Park near the historic logging camp of Wheeler.
-Site is also associated with BLM's California Coastal National Monument resources.
+Little Jackass Creek is a remote location with a very small tidal inlet within Sinkyone Wilderness State Park.
+Site is associated with BLM's California Coastal National Monument resources.
 Any response is limited to offshore access or by foot traffic only.
-Small tidal estuary within the Sinkyone Wilderness.
+Small tidal inlet within the Sinkyone Wilderness.
 Trustees recommend against on-site response.
 Habitat damage could result from intrusive response.
-The inlet shoreline consists of coarse-grained sand and granules.
-Sensitive habitats, oiling of estuary is primary concern (01-12).
-Offshore rocks in area.
+Sensitive habitats.
+Oiling of estuary is primary concern (01-12).
+Mixed sand and gravel beaches and exposed rocky shoreline.